Basf (ETR:BAS) Given a €72.00 Price Target at Sanford C. Bernstein

-Sanford C. Bernstein set a €72.00 ($76.60) target price on Basf (ETR:BAS – Get Rating) in a research note published on Wednesday morning, Borsen Zeitung reports.
+Sanford C. Bernstein set a €72.00 ($76.60) price target on Basf (ETR:BAS – Get Rating) in a report published on Tuesday, Borsen Zeitung reports.

 Basf Price Performance